How do I know if I am addicted to drugs or alcohol?

 When does someone know they are ready for addiction treatment?

 You are ready for help when you say you are ready for help.
 If you can’t reduce or quit on your own, it is time to reach out and get help.
-But this has to come from within; change can only come when it starts at ground zero.

-What are some of the challenges of recovery?
+What are some challenges of recovery?

 What if I relapse?